SAMMISolutions/docs/doc_posts/_integrations-youtube/youtube.md

 |Get Member Info |2 units|235|
 {:class='table table-primary w-auto table-hover data-toggle='table'}

 If you run out of your individual quota, you will get an alert message `You have exceeded your user quota.
 Slow down!` in SAMMI and will not be able to listen to new events or use any commands for 1 minute before your quota is replenished.
-You might need to reload the Transmitter as well.
+You might need to reload the Bridge as well.

 #### Terms of Service
 By using the SAMMI Youtube Live (“Service) integration created by Christina K. ( “We”, “Us”, “Our" ), you are agreeing to be bound by the following terms and conditions ("Terms of Service").<br/>